ptsochantaris/trailer-cli/README.md

 Updates, if you have many items, can take a while and repeated updates with many items can cause the GitHub server to temporarily block you to avoid overload.
 However, you can reduce the number of things that get synced on a specific update by providing different parameters to the `update` command.

-This way you can refresh subsets of things more often, if you want to stay up to date, and refresh everything using the `all` parameter less often.
+This way you can refresh subsets of things more often, and stay up to date, while refreshing everything using the `all` parameter less often.

 *Tip: The `-v` parameter will provide you with info on how much API usage you have used on GitHub for the current hourly window.*